FuDesign2008/plan.vim/README.md

 ###Open Plan/Diary File
 1. `:EditPlan` open and edit plan file.
-1. `:EditPlanCwd` open and editi plan file with changing the current working directory.
+1. `:EditPlanCwd` open and edit plan file with changing the current working directory.
 1. `:EditDiary` open and edit diary file.
 1. `:EditDiaryCwd` open and edit diary file with changing the current working